arctern-io/arctern-docs/doc-cn/source/api_reference/standalone_api/geoseries.rst

 =========
 .. currentmodule:: arctern

-GeoSeries is a Series to store and process geometry data by extending Pandas Series.
+GeoSeries is a series to store and process geometry data by extending Pandas Series.
 It internally store geometry as bytes object.

 Constructor